pousse-cafe/pousse-cafe.github.io/documentation.md

 ### Module Components

-Each Module Component (Aggregate, Entity, Value Object, Service and Domain Process) is described in the javadoc comment on its class (i.e. a class extending respectively `AggregateRoot`, `Entity`, `ValueObject`, `Service` or `Process`).
+Each module Component (aggregate, entity, value object, service and domain process) is described in the javadoc comment on its class (i.e. a class extending respectively `AggregateRoot`, `value object`, `ValueObject`, `Service` or `Process`).

 The name of the component is the name of the class.